wattmatters/ha-sigenergy-automations/supplemental-grid-charging-state-machine/README.md

 ### Hardcoded value replaced with live sensor

 The original's charge-rate formula used a hardcoded `16.5 kW` as its upper bound.
 This version reads `sensor.sigen_0_inverter_1_rated_charging_power` live (with a fallback), matching the true rated maximum rather than a value that may drift out of date if the inverter firmware or configuration changes.

 ---

-## What it does

-Gated on `battery_control_owner == 'supplemental_charging'`:

-- **ACTIVE** — grid charging required (sustained 2 minutes to avoid flapping on a noisy signal): enables Remote EMS, sets Command Charging mode, sets a charge rate based on the suggested rate with a minimum floor
-- **SELF-CONSUMPTION** — grid charging not required (sustained 2 minutes): returns to Maximum Self-consumption, releases Remote EMS, and resets both the export and charging limits to maximum so genuine excess solar isn't capped

----